Varun-2538/Shadow/README.md

 4. Open your web browser and navigate to `http://localhost:3000` to access the Predictive Crime Analysis application.

 ## License
-This project is licensed under the
+This project is licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0.txt)